 The Western grebe can be found in coastal saltwater bays and freshwater lakes during winter.
-They can also be found on freshwater lakes in summer.
+They can also be found in freshwater lakes in summer.
 They breed on freshwater lakes between May and June.
 They lay 3 or 4 bluish-white eggs.
-The incubation period is 23 days, with both the male and female looking after the eggs.
+The incubation period is 23 days, with the male and female looking after the eggs.

 They make a kr-r-rick or creek-creek sound, which is easily recognizable.
 As with other grebes, they eat aquatic insects during the summer and crustaceans during the winter.
 They do eat more fish than other species.

-The Clark’s grebe is very similar to the Western grebe.
+Clark’s grebe is very similar to the Western grebe.
 The size is also very similar at 22 inches (56cm).
 The main difference between the Western Grebe and Clark’s grebe is that the black cap does not extend below the eye on Clark’s grebe.
 The bill is also more yellow-orange on Clark’s grebe.

 Their habitat is also very similar, with summer spent on lakes and coastal areas during the winter.
 They can be found more in the northern and eastern parts of the range.